lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/strokes.rst

-You can also choose to only select (i.e. render) chains longer than :guilabel:`Min 2D Length` and/or shorter than :guilabel:`Max 2D Length`.
+You can also choose to only select (i.e. render) chains longer than *Min 2D Length* and/or shorter than *Max 2D Length*.

 Caps